muxinc/media-chrome/README.md

 </media-controller>
 ```

+## Use with React

+While you technically can use the Media Chrome directly with React, it can sometimes be a bit clunky to work with Web Components in React, and some things just don't feel idiomatic to the framework.
+To help with this, we've published some React wrapper components for all of our core Elements.
+You can read up on using them [here](./docs/react.md).

 ## Why?

 More often than not web designers and developers just use the default media player controls, even when creating a beautiful custom design theme.
 It's hard not to.